Virtual-Labs/merge-sort/src/questionnaire/06-define-pretest.md

 For more details follow the [link](http://community.virtual-labs.ac.in/docs/ph3-new-exp-dev/).

 ## Questions and Answers
-   **Question 1** : Have you included questions to understand student's expectation from the
+   **Question 1** : What questions have you included to
+                    _understand_ student's expectation from
-                  experiment?
+                    the experiment?

+   **Answer 1** : Questions like the ones listed
+        below will be asked to the student in the Pre-Test Section.

-   **Answer 1** : Yes (sample question below) What is your expectation from merge sort experiment?
+     What is your expectation from merge sort experiment?

-   a) Learn enough to clear my exam
+     1. Learn enough to clear my exam
-        b) Learn how merge sort is different from other sorting algorithms
+     2. Learn how merge sort is different from other sorting algorithms
-        c) Learn how to use merge sort in my program
+     3. Learn how to use merge sort in my program
-        d) Others
+     4. Others

-   **Question 2** : Have you included questions to understand
+   **Question 2** :  What questions have you included to
+                    understand student's _prior understanding_
-                    student's understanding of the theory?
+                    of the theory?

-   **Answer 2** : Yes (Sample questions below)
+   **Answer 2** : Questions like the ones listed
+        below will be asked to the student in the Pre-Test Section.

-   + All sorting algorithms take same time to run
+     All sorting algorithms take same time to run
+       1. True
+       2. False
+     Sorting algorithms for sorting numbers can also be applied to sort strings
-                         a) True
+       1. True
-                         b) False
+       2. False

+   **Question 3** : What questions have you included to
+                    understand student's _prior exposure_ to
+                    similar experiments?

+   **Answer 3** : Questions like the ones listed
+        below will be asked to the student in the Pre-Test Section.

-   + Which sorting algorithm have you studied about before?
+     Which sorting algorithm have you studied about before?
-                     a) None
-                     b) Insertion Sort
+     1. Insertion Sort
+     2. None
-                     c) Bubble Sort
+     3. Bubble Sort
-                     d) Others
+     4. Others

-   **Question 3** : Have you included questions to understand
-                    student's prior exposure to similar experiments?

-   **Answer 3** : Yes